-I’ve decided to share with you a tongue and cheek interview I did years ago with the fictional narrator of my novel Dear Heart, How Like You This?
+I share with you a tongue in cheek interview I did years ago with the fictional narrator of my novel Dear Heart, How Like You This?

 Tom Wyatt became very real to me when I wrote my first novel – so much so, I still feel I have an imaginary friend…